bence-takacs/read-text-2-llm/README.md

 # read-text-2-llm

-create a file `local_settings` with the following content:
+create a file `.local_settings` with the following content:

 ```
 export OPENAI_API_KEY="{replace with your own OpenAPI token}}"